bevyengine/bevy-website/content/learn/migration-guides/0.10-0.11/_index.md

 </div>

 - The `UiSystem::Flex` system set has been renamed to `UiSystem::Layout`.
-- It is not possible to use the struct literal update syntax in const time with `Style` anymore, since one of its field implements `Drop`, doing so would raise a "the destructor for this type cannot be evaluated in constants" error.
-Implement all the fields or don't use `Style` in a `const` variable.
-See [this issue](https://github.com/bevyengine/bevy/issues/9095).
+- It is not possible to use the struct literal update syntax in const time with `Style` anymore, since one of its field implements `Drop`, doing so would raise a "the destructor for this type cannot be evaluated in constants" error (see [this issue](https://github.com/bevyengine/bevy/issues/9095)).

 ```rust
 // 0.10